Resident & Fellow Appointments Policy

 Screening

 Throughout the year and during the post-Match period in particular, program directors must exercise due diligence when selecting residency/fellowship candidates.
-This includes compliance with all requirements, regulations, policies.
+This includes compliance with all requirements, regulations, and policies.

 • Scrutinize the CV for gaps in training, short training stints, or serial experiences without program completion.
 Ask the candidate for explanations and verify the information by contacting prior programs directly.